bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m08-testing.md

 Total Test time (real) =   0.13 sec
 ```

+**Step 3: Refactor the code**

+Since this is a fairly simple example, refactoring is probably not necessary.
+However this
+is a useful point to look at the changes you have made and make sure they conform to the
+requirements of the project.

-Congratulations!
-You have successfully used TDD to add new functionality to your code.
+<span style="font-size:larger;"><b>Congratulations!
+You have successfully used TDD to add new functionality to your code.</b></span>

 **Extra Credit** Add the `crankn` kernel to your code using the same process.
 Note,
 `crankn` requires additional arguments to be passed.
 You can study the code in the